acao780/Making-Journey/journal-pages/week-08.md

 ## 1. Progress Reports
-To be honest, due to personal work commitments, I fell behind t this classroom progress.
+Due to personal work commitments, I fell behind t this classroom progress.
 To catch up, I conducted a 1-on-1 peer review session with a classmate in Week 9, where we presented our work and exchanged critical feedback.

 During this presentation, I shared my secondary research, which includes six different data-driven artists.
 Among them, the installation Noisy Factory by Hangjie Cai serves as my primary design direction.
 I selected his work because his use of laser-cutting to deconstruct and refine layers is incredibly sophisticated.
 Inspired by this, I realized I could visualize food data in a tangible, physical form.
 Since the laser-cut panels do not stick together, they can be repeatedly rearranged, which creates great potential for interactivity.